GeekyShacklebolt/pepper/README.md

 An API to fetch profiles of facebook users using their PSID and associating messenger labels to them.

-### Pre-requisites
+### Prerequisite

 * A facebook page (for utilizing messenger)
 * A facebook app (to implement pepper API)
 * A webhook setup (to get users PSIDs)

-You may refer this [guide](https://developers.facebook.com/docs/messenger-platform/getting-started/quick-start) to complete pre-requisites.
+You may refer this [guide](https://developers.facebook.com/docs/messenger-platform/getting-started/quick-start) to complete prerequisite.

 ### Now get the pepper